 If you delete a server or managed instance, all its databases are also deleted and can't be recovered.
 You can't restore a deleted server or managed instance.

 Deleted database restore by using the Azure portal

 You restore deleted databases from the Azure portal from the server or managed instance resource.

-To recover a single or pooled deleted database to the deletion time by using the Azure portal, open the server overview page, and select Deleted databases.
+To recover a deleted database to the deletion time by using the Azure portal, open the server overview page, and select Deleted databases.
 Select a deleted database that you want to restore, and type the name for the new database that will be created with data restored from the backup.

 SQL Managed Instance